-There’s no such thing as too many donuts, so after going to Monuts, drive down the street to Rise Durham.
-This growing franchise has a location by the Farmers’ Market and Durham Central Park to showcase its amazing selection of donuts (hello, beautiful maple bacon!).
-You’ll also find the largest and fluffiest biscuits you’ll ever see.
+Rise Durham is a growing franchise with a location by the Farmers’ Market and Durham Central Park.
+There, you’ll find a showcase the most amazing and fluffiest biscuits you’ll ever see.
 Definitely get a Righteous Chicken biscuit AND their Fried Green Tomato and Pimento Cheese Biscuit.
 YOU’RE WELCOME.

 Lunch & Dinner

-One of the things I love about Durham is how there are hardly two restaurants that offer the same types of food.
+One of the things I love about all these casual restaurants in Durham is how there are hardly two that offer the same types of food.
 The city’s restauranteurs know that you have to find a niche and once that’s been served, there’s always a new one to search for.

 When in the South, one must eat fried chicken.
 The brainchild of Scott Howell and Rick Robinson, DeeLuxe Chicken was born as a way to meet the demand for local fried chicken but with elevated sophisticated twists.
 While fried chicken is a staple item, they also offer incredible burgers, salads, and seafood sandwiches using the freshest local ingredients.
 Dip your chicken in one of their 12 house-made sauces or pull up to the bar for a soft serve cone.
 No matter what, come to DeeLuxe hungry and ready for a delicious dining experience!